matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 * `piwik.siteName`: The name of the currently selected website.
 * `piwik.siteMainUrl`: The URL of the currently selected website.
 * `piwik.language`: The currently selected language's code (for example, `en`).
-* `piwik.config.action_url_category_delimiter`: The value of the `[General] action_url_category_delimiter` INI config option.

 ## Coding conventions

-When writing JavaScript for your contribution or plugin, be sure to follow the following coding conventions.
+When writing JavaScript for your contribution or plugin, you would ideally respect the following coding conventions.

 ### Self-executing anonymous function wrapper